flaf/miscellaneous/puppet/modules/network/README.md

 key where you just set the names of routes defined in the networks from the `in_networks` key (in the `inventory_networks` hash).

+The `keywords` key is useless for this present module but it can be used by another puppet classes which use the data of the `network` module, for instance in a role.

 **Remark:** bonding and bridging are allowed.